-This time, I read quite a few academic journals (links below) and made summary notes about the context and narrator.
+In this post, I respond to what I have read in quite a few academic journals (links below) and make summary notes about the context and narrator.
 With the background knowledge to inspire my own analyses, I’ve sprung off some thoughts about Mansfield’s literary and writing choices.

 Step 2: Analysing the opening

 You can’t go wrong with the opening, right?
 There’s bound to be some deliberate and effective reading/writing choices there.
 Here’s quote 1 below:

 Quote #1 :

 “THERE was not an inch of room for Lottie and Kezia in the buggy.
 When Pat swung them on top of the luggage they wobbled; the grandmother’s lap was full and Linda

 Burnell could not possibly have held a lump of a child on hers for any distance.

 Is this a good opening?
 Maybe the most obvious thing that engaged me was the suspense about where this busy, large family is going.
 Clearly, Lottie, Kezia, Pat, and Linda are familiar, homily names.
 The focus on the kids and the lack of room for them give me a clear impression that they are a burden/compulsory duty, a theme that is central to the whole story.
 Sidenote – all the effective first sentences I have read recently seem to be of this length.
 One of the key features of modernist literature is symbolism, which makes analysing the text more revealing about the feelings of the characters.